-- Donor information is strictly confidential (as directed by the World Marrow Donor Association – the body that regulates all unrelated stem cell transplantation) and will only be given to the SABMR by The Sunflower Fund.
+- Donor information is strictly confidential (as directed by the World Marrow Donor Association – the body that regulates all unrelated stem cell transplantation).

-- Searches for donors are only done by the SABMR at the request of a transplant centre and/or specialist physician.
+- Searches for donors are only done at the request of a transplant centre and/or specialist physician.

 - Donor confidentiality must be maintained at all times.

-- Under no circumstances should anyone bepressurised into joining the bone marrow registry.
+- Under no circumstances should anyone be pressurised into joining a bone marrow registry.

-- It is very important that all donors are aware that they are joining the SABMR to help anyone who may need them, and not just the person who motivated them to join initially.
+- It is very important that all donors are aware that they are registering to help anyone who may need them, and not just the person who motivated them to join initially.